PoisotLab/ms_metaweb_perspectives/README.md

 # Graph embedding offers promises the inference of potential interactions

+Graph embedding is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space, usually of a lower dimension, whilst maximally retaining key properties of the graph.
+Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to posess a shared sstructural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
+Indeed, previous work by @Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.

 # The metaweb embeds hypotheses about which spatial boundaries are meaningful

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around